HenriquesLab/DL4MicEverywhere/docs/FORMAT.md

         * **`notebook_url`**: The URL to the Jupyter notebook that is stored in the Docker image.
         * **`requirements_url`**: The URL Python dependencies that are installed in the Docker image.
         * **`cuda_version`**: The CUDA version in the Docker image.
 The CUDA version is used to pull the Ubuntu image from Docker Hub (from [Nvidia](https://hub.docker.com/r/nvidia/dcgm-exporter) if GPU is selected).
 Its version (and the `ubuntu_version`) should be one from the following [list](https://gitlab.com/nvidia/container-images/cuda/blob/master/doc/supported-tags.md).
+        * **`cudnn_version`**: The cuDNN (CUDA Deep Neural Network) library's version in the Docker image.
+The cuDNN version is used for the installation of libraries that will allow the training of Deep Neural Networks(if GPU is selected).
         * **`ubuntu_version`**: The Ubuntu version for the operating system in the Docker image.
 This version is used to pull the base image from Docker Hub (from [Nvidia](https://hub.docker.com/r/nvidia/dcgm-exporter) if GPU is selected and from [Ubuntu](https://hub.docker.com/_/ubuntu) otherwise).
 The selected Ubuntu version must be between among the supported tags.
         * **`python_version`**: The installed Python version in the docker image.
         * **`sections_to_remove`**: The sections from the ZeroCostDL4Mic style notebook that are removed.
 Must be separated by spaces and follow the X.X. format.
 To keep all the sections, leave this argument empty; you still need to declare it.